Zenyx-Engine/zenyx-engine.github.io/README.md

 ---

 note: most* things in this repo are meant to be well documented, but some things are not.
 Apologies to any future contributors in advance - Caz.

+# FIXME ⚠️
+- [ ] navbar links dont lead anywhere
+- [ ] footer links dont lead anywhere
+- [ ] width of feature panels are inconsistent and illogical (e.g. long text in short boxes, vice versaa)
+- [ ] hover effect for bento borders is global (applies to all bento borders)
+- [ ] grid hover on hero section does not move when scrolling
+- [X] under constructin pages return home doesnt have a consistent hitbox